Afghans head to the polls facing renewed security threat 17 years after U.S. invasion

 Breaking News Emails

+KABUL, Afghanistan — Millions of Afghans were voting Saturday in parliamentary elections overshadowed by violence and dysfunction.

-KABUL, Afghanistan — This week's deadly attack on senior Afghan officials underlined the profound challenges the violence-wracked country faces as it heads to the polls on Saturday.
+This week's deadly attack on senior Afghan officials underlined the profound challenges the country faces as it heads to the polls amid a growing threat from Taliban insurgents.

 An elite guard of a provincial governor gunned down officials after a security meeting in Kandahar Thursday, killing the southern province's powerful police chief, Gen. Abdul Raziq, and intelligence chief Abdul Mohmin.
 The U.S. and NATO's top commander in the country, Gen. Scott Miller, had been attending a meeting with the men but escaped unharmed.